Schedulr-App/Schedulr/README.md

 ### What needs work?
 My list could go on and on about what needs work.
 Most of the time, these projects could never end in that there is always something to be worked on.

 Outside of feature additions, there are a few hiccups along the way that could use improvement.
 While I am proud of my shift creation workflow, it is as responsive as it should be.
 Sometimes, you have to hit create twice for it to send to the back-end.
-I also need to figure out how to show a list of workers on the Shift Detail component who have claimed the shift, currently I only have a count of assigned workers.